 Up to 5 April 2016 how you were taxed on a non-cash benefit could depend on whether or not you were a ‘lower-paid employee’ – that is, whether you earned at a rate of £8,500 or more per year, or less than this amount.
-The rules were more generous for the very low-paid.
+The rules were more generous for employees earning less than £8,500.

-To work out if you earned at a rate of £8,500 or more per year, you had to include the value of any benefits you receive.
-So your actual ‘cash’ salary may have been beneath the threshold, but the value of benefits in kind could mean you still failed the lower-paid employee test.
+To work out if you earned at a rate of £8,500 or more per year, you had to include the value of any benefits you received.
+So your actual ‘cash’ salary may have been beneath the threshold, but the value of benefits-in-kind could mean you still failed the test of earning less than £8,500.
 Generally, in working out the £8,500 threshold, you added in benefits at their actual cost to the employer.

 Benefits provided in tax years up to and including 2015/16